-- 1. Attendance: 90% in an exam is a great result but in terms of attendance it means that the student has missed 1 of every 10 teaching Please help your child to attend school and all lessons (including any remote learning where applicable).
+- 1. Attendance: 90% in an exam is a great result but in terms of attendance it means that the student has missed 1 of every 10 teaching Please help your child to attend school and all lessons.
 Our target is 96% attendance. - 2.
 Get them to self-test: Regular testing in order to recall content is the best way of getting us to think hard.
 Thinking about and getting the answer is much better than re-reading notes.
 Encourage them to quiz themselves often. - 3.
 Encourage them to do any past exam questions: The best way to revise is through past exam papers; it is the closest thing they will get to the real exam and the best way of checking for any gaps in understanding.
 Get hold of the mark schemes too so that they can self-mark (see our subject pages for information) - 4.
 Distribute their practice of different subjects or areas of a subject: Space out the time they revise.
 Cramming is fine for the short term, but it is not the most effective way of revising.
 Little and often is better, revisiting content after a few days, and then a few weeks.
 A revision timetable will help with this.
 There are some examples in this booklet. - 5.
 Get your child to tell you what they have learnt or are revising: Quiz them at random times; at breakfast, in the car or during dinner.
 Their exercise book should be a good place to start and a good source of quizzing information for you.
 Get them to explain their answer, this will help them to remember it.

-- 6. Read around the subject: Even if the content is not on the exam, reading around the subject helps to build deeper understanding.
-See our subject pages for ideas. - 7.
-Learn keywords and definitions by heart: Learning definitions of key words will help students to gain a few extra marks and will help them to understand the exam questions.
-Produce memory cards or sticky notes with the key word and correct definition. - 8.
-Rhymes and mnemonics: Rhymes and mnemonics can be a fun way of revising and can be effective when helping to store larger amounts of information.
-Get your child to write them on posters and stick them around their bedroom. - 9.
-Make sure they sleep, eat and stay hydrated: Exercise is good for the body and mind and can help students to cope with stressful situations.
+- 9. Make sure they sleep, eat and stay hydrated: Exercise is good for the body and mind and can help students to cope with stressful situations.
 The brain and body also need plenty of rest and plenty of fuel. - 10.
 Ensure they have a balance of rest: Remove any distractions such as computers and phones and encourage your child to study for small but focused amounts of time.
 They should revise for about 30 minutes to an hour at a time, with a good break in between sessions. - 11.
 Subject specific is best: Revision varies from subject to subject.
 They will be examined on what we have taught them in class and the most important thing is that they remember the content we have taught.
 See our subject pages for specific advice. - 12.
 Start now!
 The sooner they start to revise, the more confident they will feel going into the exam.